edwinnduti/edwinnduti/README.md

 <div align="left">
    <!-- my details -->
-  - 👩‍🚒 Working as a backend engineer at Zaam
+  - 👩‍🚒 Working as a fullstack developer for a client

-  - 💥 Interests in Artificial Intelligence and Network programming with Golang.
+  - 💥 Interests in Artificial Intelligence and Blockchain(ethereum contracts).

   - 📆 Familiar with AWS, Azure, Digital Ocean and Heroku cloud😏